robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs.md

 **Reflexivity:** All vertices have self loops (a self loop at a vertex is an arrow going from the vertex back to itself)

-**Irreflexivity:** No vertices have selfloops.
+**Irreflexivity:** Iff No vertices have selfloops.
-**Symmetry:** All edges are bidirectional.
+**Symmetry:** Iff All edges are bidirectional.
+**Antisymmetry:** Iff there are never two edges in opposite directions between distinct vertices.
-**Transitivity:** Shortcircuits—for any path through the graph, there is an arrow from the first vertex to the last veretx in the path.
+**Transitivity:** Shortcircuits—for any path through the graph, there is an arrow from the first vertex to the last vertex in the path.

 We can define some new relations based on paths.
 Let $R$ be a digraph with vertices, $A$.
 Define relations $R^{\ast}$ and $R^+$ on $A$ by the conditions that